Learning Outcomes

 Lifetime Chargeable Transfers (LCTs)

-At the time of the LCT, IHT is charged at 20% on the value above the nil-rate band.
-If the donor survives seven years, no further tax is due.
-If the donor dies within seven years, the transfer is recalculated at the death rate (40%), and credit is given for any lifetime tax already paid.
+If the donor survives seven years after an LCT, no further charge arises.
+If the donor dies within seven years, the transfer is recalculated at the death rate, and credit is given for tax already paid.
+Taper relief may apply to reduce the recalculated tax.

 Effect of Death on LCTs